Five stages of placing a service dog

 4th Stage: Class placement and service dog training

 After the family has finished their fundraising, 4 Paws will place the family into a class.
 The class is that period of time the family come to 4 Paws to train with their new service dog.
 Dogs are selected for the class based on the children in them and their needs.
 More dogs are worked for each class than needed and several dogs are worked which may be a good match for each child in the class.
-Formal child-specific training is done during the last 4-5 months of training before the family comes to their class.
+Formal child-specific training is done in the months before the child comes to class.

 Final Stage: Uniting the client and service dog